QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ## Getters and constructor

-Make a function returning the malus of the head.
-Make a function returning the brin of the head.
-Make a function creating an `arbre_phylo`.
+Write a function returning the malus of the head.
+Write a function returning the brin of the head.
+Write a function creating an `arbre_phylo`.

 ```ocaml
 let get_root (a : arbre_phylo) : brin =